 Other good things to know about Inflation Reduction Act:

-• Solar projects remain eligible for accelerated depreciation.
+- Solar projects remain eligible for accelerated depreciation.

-The Modified Accelerated Cost Recovery System (MACRS) is another available tool to offset solar project costs, allowing the solar system owner to write off the asset completely in the first year, despite the system’s useful life of 30+ years.
-This tax benefit is not transferrable.
+The Modified Accelerated Cost Recovery System (MACRS) is another available tool to offset solar project costs, allowing the solar system owner to write off the asset over a five-year term.
+This tax benefit is not transferrable. - Solar projects may also be eligible for local financial incentives.

 Depending on your area, local incentives can be significant and further reduce your project investment.
 SunPeak will research and help you apply for all locally-available incentives, such as solar renewable energy credits, local grants, utility rebates, and other discounts.